currawong-project/libcw/README.md

 Plan:
-1. Add MIDI processors - this may be complicated by cross fading schem.
+1. Add MIDI processors - this may be complicated by cross fading scheme.
+   - maybe cross-faded proc's should be all placed in a 'sub-net' and only those processes would then be cross faded.

 2. Add subnets. (see outline below)
 3. Add auto-UI (this will require a separate app).